Uber can be a great resource if you want to get around Miami without driving yourself.

 The consequences of an Uber accident should never be underestimated.
 The physical, emotional, and financial costs of your accidents can be incredibly overwhelming.
 While money won’t necessarily take away your pain, it can help to make your life a little bit less stressful.

-At Lavent Law, our Miami Uber accident lawyers are prepared to help you maximize your financial award.
+At Lavent Law, P.A., our Miami Uber accident lawyers are prepared to help you maximize your financial award.
 We’ll aggressively pursue damages on your behalf, including compensation for:

 - Medical bills

 - Lost wages

 - Property damage